|

 guarantee that the remote setup will

-under any conditions.
-The user may
+work under any conditions.
+The user

-have to experiment with wiring type,
+may have to experiment with wiring

-EMI filtering, etc.
+type, EMI filtering, etc.

 |